isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Enacting e–Pedagogy and Blended Learning in English Language Classrooms (Primary and Secondary).md

 <ul data-tight="true" class="tight">
 <li>
 <p>demonstrate understanding of the principles of e-pedagogy and blended
-learning;</p>
+learning;&nbsp;</p>
 </li>
 <li>
-<p>apply your understanding to harness educational technology to design learning
+<p>apply your understanding to harness EdTech to design learning and formative
-and formative assessment experiences that enable students to experience participatory, connected and reflective learning in blended learning contexts;
+assessment experiences that enable students to experience participatory, connected and reflective learning in blended learning contexts; and</p>
-and</p>
 </li>
 <li>
-<p>explain your lesson design decisions based on the principles of e-pedagogy
+<p>explain your lesson design decisions based on the principles of&nbsp;e-pedagogy
-and blended learning, the principles of EL teaching and learning (CLLIPS) and&nbsp; EL teaching processes (ACoLADE).</p>
+and blended learning, the principles of EL teaching and learning (CLLIPS) and EL teaching processes (ACoLADE).</p>
 </li>
 </ul>
 <h3>Course Structure</h3>